-On a cold winter morning in Sydney, while reading through reports and newspaper articles online, I came to learn that the death toll in Kashmir had suddenly reached 69.
-Somehow I came to make sense, to make real that loss of life through nun chai.
-Those 69 people were gone and like them the cups of nun chai they would have drunk daily wouldn’t exist anymore in the valley of Kashmir.
-The tea wouldn’t need to be prepared.
-Their cups would not be filled.
-Instead they’d remain empty on the shelf.
-It is from this moment that the project took shape.
-As we held the cups of nun chai in our hands Cath and I rested with this thought for a moment.
+On a bitterly cold winter morning in Sydney, while reading through reports and newspaper articles online, I read that the death toll in Kashmir had suddenly reached 69.
+Somehow I came to feel that loss of life in the cup of nun chai that rested in my hand.
+Those 69 people were gone and like them the many cups of nun chai they would have drunk daily wouldn’t exist anymore.
+Cath and I held our cups of nun chai, and sat with this thought for a moment.

 How did Kashmiris deal with this loss?
 The cups of nun chai, shared between family and friends, would continue to be filled with more nun chai.
 One set of lips would no longer touch it, but others would kiss the absence every day.
 Life would go on.
 The state tries to make itself invincible by becoming impersonal—it is no person.
 The resistance to the state defeats it by becoming collective; it is all the people all the time.

 Cath asked many questions about Kashmir.
 We spoke of how the events of the past have shaped the present.
 “When did it end?
 The violence of 2010 – are people still dying now?”
 The violence of Kashmir’s occupation feels like waves perpetually pounding an ocean shore.
 It feels all encompassing—sometimes the waves are small and quiet and at other times they are big and forceful.
 But they never stop pounding the shore.
 The occupation will never stop pounding the people until it eventually packs up and leaves.